-“Connecting with Your Audience: Tools for Effective Science Communication” (#CWYAscicomm) is an introductory workshop designed for the science student or professional who need a scicomm primer or refresher.
-Taught in tandem with the Connecting with Your Audience Worksheet, this curriculum was designed with pedagogy and learning in mind — with a central focus on understanding your audience.
+“Connecting with Your Audience” (#CWYAscicomm) is an introductory workshop designed for the science student or professional who need a primer or refresher on audience engagement.
+Taught in tandem with the Connecting with Your Audience Worksheet, this curriculum was designed with pedagogy and learning in mind.
+Originally a standalone offering, it is now part of the part of the SciPolComm coursework series.

-The CWYA Workshop and its excerpts have been taught at these programs and events: CCST Science & Technology Policy Fellowship Program • Delta Science Fellows Program • NorCal SETAC Annual Meeting • SETAC North America Annual Meeting • Science Talk ’18 • SCONC Drink-n-Think • Sigma Xi Annual Meeting and Student Research Conference
+The CWYA Workshop and its excerpts have been taught at these programs and events: California Department of Water Resources Quality Assurance Program • CCST Science & Technology Policy Fellowship Program • Delta Science Fellows Program • NorCal SETAC Annual Meeting • SETAC North America Annual Meeting • Science Talk ’18 • SCONC Drink-n-Think • Sigma Xi Annual Meeting and Student Research Conference • UC Santa Cruz Coastal Science & Policy

 As scientists, we inherently understand the importance of our work, focusing on the experimental and analytical methods to explain the natural world or to answer policy questions.
 But, we often get stuck explaining the finer details of our research — which is not the best way to draw interest from public stakeholders.